Sustainable Digital Marketing: Redefining Success for 2024

 AI already has a huge impact on marketing.
 It also has significant social and environmental impacts as well:

-- Environmental: AI requires vast computing power, which has a significant environmental impact through e-waste, water use, and greenhouse gas emissions.
+• Environmental: AI requires vast computing power, which destroys the environment through e-waste and other sources of pollution, water and resource depletion, and greenhouse gas emissions.

-Studies that explore these impacts are coming out regularly.
+Studies that explore these impacts are released more frequently as AI’s challenges come to light.
 Plus, search engines and other tools are getting better at recognizing AI-generated content.
 If you’re using AI to drive content marketing efforts, this could eventually result in future performance penalties.
 Again, see content strategy above.

 Primary take-away: use AI responsibly and strive to understand how its impacts might affect your digital marketing efforts.
 Wholegrain Digital’s great guide to ethical use of AI can help.